Coronavirus latest: Madrid and South Tirol added to list of high-risk areas | DW | 14.03.2020

 Updates in Universal Coordinated Time (UTC/GMT)

 "We should consider involving the Bundeswehr more," said CSU Chairman and Bavarian President Markus Söder.
-"Their nursing personnel, doctors, laboratory facilities, and their free capacities in hospitals need to help out."
+"Their nursing personnel, doctors, laboratory facilities, and their free capacities in hospitals...In view of this crisis, it's essential."

+A Bundeswehr spokesman told the Rheinische Post that the organization is currently assisting on an administrative level, for example by providing laboratory capacity and medical protective equipment.

 00:03 Here's a recap of the global figures: